Join a book club that is reading Twilight (The Twilight Saga, 1)!

 Twilight (The Twilight Saga, 1)

-"A gripping blend of romance and horror" (Norah Piehl), experience the addictive, suspenseful love story between a teenage girl and a vampire with the book that redefined romance for a generation (New York Times).
+Fall in love with the addictive, suspenseful love story between and teenage girl and a vampire that redefined romance for a generation, from #1 New York Times bestselling author Stephenie Meyer.

-Isabella Swan's move to Forks, a small, perpetually rainy town in Washington, could have been the most boring move she ever made.
-But once she meets the mysterious and alluring Edward Cullen, Isabella's life takes a thrilling and terrifying turn.
+Isabella Swan's move to Forks--a small, perpetually rainy town in Washington--could have been the most boring move she ever made.
+But once she meets the mysterious and alluring Edward Cullen, Bella's life takes a thrilling and terrifying turn.

-Up until now, Edward has managed to keep his vampire identity a secret in the small community he lives in, but now nobody is safe, especially Isabella, the person Edward holds most dear.
-The lovers find themselves balanced precariously on the point of a knife--between desire and danger.
+So far, Edward has managed to keep his vampire identity a secret in the small community he lives in, but now nobody is safe, especially

 Praise for The Twilight Saga